 Employees do not have a statutory right to refuse to attend work because they have childcare responsibilities.
 Employees do have a right to a reasonable amount of time off for dependants but this is unpaid.
 That said, as parental responsibilities fall disproportionately on women, an employer could face a claim of indirect discrimination if its policy had a negative impact on those with caring responsibilities.

 Mental health and wellbeing

-Some employees may have suffered with mental health issues prior to lockdown.
+Some employees may have suffered from mental health issues prior to lockdown.
 The many consequences of COVID-19 may have triggered and/or exacerbated such conditions and employers should be liaising with staff to understand how they are coping and where they are in their thought process of returning to work.
-Reasonable adjustments - to an employees’ work pattern, role and responsibilities for example - may need to be made to facilitate a return to work.
+Reasonable adjustments — to an employees’ work pattern, role and responsibilities for example — may need to be made to facilitate a return to work.

 Additionally, some staff may have developed mental health issues (depression, stress and anxiety for example) as a direct or indirect result of COVID-19.
 Employers should be looking to address any concerns and where possible, implement adjustments that may be required to facilitate a return to work.
 Employees who have been furloughed, working in isolation at home or in the workplace may have genuine anxieties about working with others around them again, notwithstanding any socially distanced measures implemented.
 Therefore, it is crucial for employers to effectively communicate with staff about any risks assessments carried out and measures implemented to help alleviate any concerns.

 “It’s not enough”